OMARALYAMANI/202249820-omaralyamani-assignment2/README.md

-# Assignment 1 – Personal Portfolio Web Application
+# Assignment 2 – Interactive Features

 ## 📌 Project Overview

-This project is a simple, responsive personal portfolio website built using HTML, CSS, and JavaScript.
+This project is an enhanced version of my personal portfolio website from Assignment 1.
-It represents the starting point of my professional portfolio and demonstrates foundational front-end development skills.
+It focuses on improving interactivity, user experience, and modern web development practices using JavaScript.

 The website includes:

 - About Me section
-- Projects section (with at least two projects)
+- Projects section
-- Contact form (frontend only)
+- Contact form with validation
+- Dynamic greeting based on time
+- Dark/Light theme toggle with localStorage
+- Improved animations and user interactions
 - Responsive design for desktop, tablet, and mobile
-- JavaScript interactivity features

 ---